-Represents options which were fully vested as of December 31, 2019.
-Represents options granted in 2017, 2018 and 2019.
-The 2017 and 2018 options vest and become exercisable, subject to the continued employment of the NEO, annually over three years beginning on the first anniversary of the grant date, except with respect to Mr. Pease's 2018 grant, which was granted at the start of his employment on April 2, 2018 and began vesting and became exercisable on March 1, 2019, concurrent with the other NEOs.
-The 2019 options were granted under the EPOP with 50% of the award vesting in equal installments over five years subject to the continued employment of the NEO
+(1) Represents options granted in 2018 and 2019.
+The 2018 options vest and become exercisable, subject to the continued employment of the NEO, annually over three years beginning on the first anniversary of the grant date, except with respect to Mr. Pease's 2018 grant, which was granted at the start of his employment on April 2, 2018 and began vesting and became exercisable on March 1, 2019, concurrent with the other NEOs.
+The 2019 options were granted under the EPOP with 50% of the award vesting in equal installments over five years subject to the continued employment of the NEO (beginning on the anniversary of the grant date).
+The remaining 50% of the options granted under the EPOP, which is represented at threshold performance, vests based on achievement of pre-established Adjusted EBITDA goals for each year through 2023.
+Awards potentially may vest in connection with a qualifying retirement.